apache/flink/docs/apis/common/index.md

 Metrics
 -------------------

-Flink exposes a metric system that allows users gather and expose metrics to external systems.
+Flink exposes a metric system that allows gathering and exposing metrics to external systems.

 ### Registering metrics

-You can access the metric system from any user function that extends [RichFunction]({{ site.baseurl }}/apis/common/index.html#rich-functions) by calling getRuntimeContext().getMetricGroup().
+You can access the metric system from any user function that extends [RichFunction]({{ site.baseurl }}/apis/common/index.html#rich-functions) by calling `getRuntimeContext().getMetricGroup()`.
-This method returns a MetricGroup object on which you can create and register new metrics.
+This method returns a `MetricGroup` object on which you can create and register new metrics.

-If you want to count the number of records your user function has received you could use a Counter like this:
+If you want to count the number of records your user function has received you could use a `Counter` like this:

 {% highlight java %}